 A student with a medical background can become a licensed psychiatrist through one of these programs.
 Degree candidates learn the complex and emerging neuroscience behind addiction and its treatment.
 Learners must complete psychiatric residencies before earning licensure.
 After obtaining credentials, graduates can use medicine to treat patients suffering from addiction.

 Many people suffering from substance addiction have coexisting mental health problems.
 A student with a master’s degree in addiction counseling is an excellent fit for this program.
 Learners further study the psychology of addiction and graduate equipped to help patients manage trauma and disorders.

 Curriculum for an Online Doctoral Degree in Addiction and Recovery

 Global Approaches to Substance Use Prevention and Treatment:

 Substance dependency and its treatment vary across countries.
-These courses teach students about theories and practices across the world, including benefits and drawbacks of each.
+These courses teach students about theories and practices around the world, and they include the benefits and drawbacks of each.

-In these courses, learners study the medications that doctors use to treat behavioral disorders, including substance abuse.
-Lectures explore the physiological responses created by common medications, including side effects.
+In these courses, learners study the medications that doctors use to treat behavioral disorders and substance abuse.
+Lectures explore the physiological responses created by common medications, such as side effects.

 Quantitative Research Methods in Psychology:

 In these courses, degree candidates learn the best practices for psychological research and how to measure outcomes.
 This course is especially common in programs that require a dissertation or other research project.